instnt-inc/multipass-qrcode-generator/README.md

    - Confirm that your `data-workflow-id` is correct.

 2. **Redirection Happens in a Small Iframe (e.g., Wix)**
    - Some site builders embed custom code in an iframe.
 If you need a **full-page redirect**, try opening a new tab (`_blank`) or adjusting your site’s embed settings to allow top-level navigation.
-   - Alternatively, consider a `postMessage` approach or consult Wix’s options for allowing navigation from an embedded widget.

 3. **Errors in Console**
    - Check your browser’s JavaScript console for any errors or warnings related to script loading or cross-domain issues.